 Do you love giving advice to friends?
 Do you notice that when they share their troubles you know just what they need?
 It's amazing how you can come up with solutions that you know are just right for them.
-But, is advice giving the best thing to do?
+But, is giving advice the best thing to do?

 However, do you notice how people rarely take advice?
 They complain about their troubles, but when we give them a few pointers; they just don't do it!

-Do you see how asking questions can be more helpful to our friends, like Katrina, than just jumping to advice giving?
+Do you see how asking questions can be more helpful to our friends, than just jumping to advice giving?
 Asking questions instead of solving, let's our friends know they are capable of figuring out their own best path and they will feel happier as a result.

 "You know how advice is.
 You only want it if it agrees with what you wanted to do anyway."